zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-bladeKinds.md

 ### QuickStart Blade

-The QuickStart blade provides users a convenient way to learn how to use your service.
+The QuickStart blade provides users a convenient way to learn how to use the service.

 <!-- TODO: Determine whether the following sentence is advertising, or an actuality for services. -->